 Skip to main content

 Research data doesn’t stand alone: it’s funded by grants, produced by people, and cited in publications.
-DataErai maintains a research-record graph that connects your data to this context, so credit, funding, and outputs travel with the data.
+Dataerai maintains a research-record graph that connects your data to this context, so credit, funding, and outputs travel with the data.

 What’s in the research record